Official US Government Icon

 There is no statutory minimum or maximum.
 However, the NOFO provides expected minimum and maximum ranges for each applicant type and DOT may award less than the total amount requested by the applicant.
 When considering the appropriate funding request, DOT recommends an applicant consider the level of effort to administer a Federal grant and the associated administrative requirements when developing the budget.

-For Planning and Demonstration Grants, award amounts will be based on estimated costs, with an expected minimum of $100,000 and an expected maximum of $10,000,000.
+For Planning and Demonstration Grants, award amounts will be based on total estimated project costs, with an expected minimum of $100,000 in SS4A funding and an expected maximum of $10,000,000 in SS4A funding.
 The Department expects larger award amounts for metropolitan planning organizations (MPOs), applicants that are multijurisdictional in scope, or those conducting activities in a large geographic area.

 The expected Implementation Grant award range is $2.5 million to $25 million, but there is also wording in the NOFO about special considerations for requests under $10 million.
 Are projects over $10 million less likely to be awarded funding?

-Implementation Grant applications requesting less than $10 million may be given additional consideration as part of award selection.
-Other considerations include percent of funds to underserved communities, applicants from rural areas, priority communities included in the Thriving Communities Network, and places that enhance the geographic diversity of the Implementation Grant award selections.
+Implementation Grant applications requesting less than $10 million may receive additional consideration as part of Implementation Grant award selection.
+Other considerations include percent of funds to underserved communities, applicants from rural areas, priority communities included in the Thriving Communities Network, places that enhance the geographic diversity of the Implementation Grant award selections, applicants that have a finalized comprehensive safety action plan (i.e., goes beyond a qualifying plan requirements in the Self-Certification Eligibility Worksheet and meets all the components in Table 1), and/or applicants that have a high killed and serious injuries (KSI) per $1 million in Federal funding rate.

 Can we use community development block grant (CDBG) funds to serve as local match?

 No. Funds that originate at the Federal level are not eligible to be included as part of local match.
-Please see the Match and Cost Share Fact Sheet for more information on eligible sources of match funding.
+Please see the Matching Funds for SS4A Grants page for more information on eligible sources of match funding.

-If an MPO pays employees by Federal funds, can staff time still be used for in-kind?
+If an MPO pays employees using Federal funds, can staff time still be used for in-kind?

 No. Eligible match must come from non-Federal sources.
 Staff salaries and benefits funded by Federal sources would not be an eligible match.